wontfix-org/bash-bundles/README.md

 	BB_LOAD_FILES="completion ?ruby utils gentoo ?$(hostname -s) ?$(hostname -f)"

-This will load files named "bashrc.<topic>", topics prefixed with a ? may not exists without an error being thrown.
-Topics prefixed with a ! are not loaded.
+This will load files named "bashrc.<token>", files prefixed with a ? do not produce errors if they are missing.